 For the first time in 6 years, friends and families celebrated together and feasted on cakes and special treats.
 The people of Northern Ireland partied in the streets until the early hours when bonfires were lit.
 For many though, the day was one of bittersweet celebration.
 Many families already knew their loved ones would never return.
 Others remained worried about family still fighting in the Pacific theatre.

 People were happy but I was sad, Robert was still away at sea.

 Betty Porter – Gilnahirk, Co.
 Down (2015)

-Thousands of people filled the city.
-A weight had been lifted and for many, it was a first time to really enjoy themselves.
+Thousands of people filled towns and cities across the country.
+A weight had been lifted and for many, it was the first time to really enjoy themselves.
 Cecil Kennedy recounted his memories to the BBC.

 Although I was almost eighteen years of age I had never been in a public bar, my friends, however, appeared to have had some experience in frequenting such premises, so I followed them into the Castle bar beside the Classic cinema.
 My inexperience quickly revealed itself as I had not the slightest idea what type of drink to ask for.

 Cecil Kennedy – Belfast, Co.
 Antrim

 By VE Day in 1945, the Irish regiments had spread far and wide throughout the world.

 - 1st Battalion Royal Inniskilling Fusiliers – Dehra Dun, India.

 - 2nd Battalion Royal Inniskilling Fusiliers – Udine, Italy.